 What matters for anti-poverty targeting is the ability to identify the poor and predict their living standards.
 Our strategy is to focus on the poor and the near poor when predicting living standards.
-The concern for predictions adapted to the poor is present in Grosh and Baker (1995) in which targeting accuracy is improved when using only the poorest 50 percent of the population.
-However, censorship close to the poverty line is likely to provide better results than truncation since it does not throw away valuable information about the identification of the poor and of the non-poor.
-Then, we investigate if such censorship of living standards can improve the performance of the transfer scheme.
+Grosh and Baker (1995) improve targeting accuracy when using only the poorest 50 percent of the population.
+However, we prefer to use censorship that is likely to provide better results than truncation since it does not throw away valuable information about the identification of the poor and of the non-poor.